CIT2202/intro-to-php/selene.md

 * Enter the following settings
   * Host: sftp://selene.hud.ac.uk
   * Username: u0123456 (your student number)
-  * Password : The same password you use to log into the university PCs
+  * Password : You should have been emailed a password from scenweb@hud.ac.uk
   * Click 'Quickconnect'.

 You should then be able to move files from the local machine to your user space on the Selene web server.